DruxAMB/AroundTheWorld/README.md

 - Custom token parameters including name, symbol, and metadata
 - Tokens can be used for future game features and trading
 - Implementation uses @zoralabs/coins-sdk for seamless token creation
+- Players earn royalties as the `payoutRecipient` for their created tokens

+### Token Creation Parameters

 ```tsx
 // Example of Zora Coins SDK integration